dashingsoft/pyarmor/docs/advanced.rst

 expires you get the message “License is expired”.
 Is there a way to change this message?

-From pyarmor v7.8.0, there are 2 license error messages could be customized by runtime configure file `~/.pyarmor/runtime.cfg` with json format:
+From pyarmor v7.8.0 (it's not released now), there are 2 license error messages could be customized by runtime configure file `~/.pyarmor/runtime.cfg` with json
+format:

 * License is expired
 * License is not for this machine

+In order to customize the error message, first create the file `~/.pyarmor/runtime.cfg`, edit it, then obfuscate the scripts.

-There are 3 kind of ways to customize error handlers:
+There are 3 kind of ways to customize error handlers by editing the content of this file:

 1. Quit directly if "errors" is set to keyword "exit"